AliceNN-ucdenver/starter-hugo-academic/content/authors/admin/_index.md

     url: https://engineering.ucdenver.edu/departments/computer-science-and-engineering

 # Short bio (displayed in user profile at end of posts)
-bio: Shawn McCarthy is a distinguished AI Committee Member and Vice President of Global Architecture, Big Data, and Information Risk at Manulife.
+bio: Shawn McCarthy is a distinguished Chief Architect Forum Board Member and Vice President, Chief Architect, Global Architecture, Risk and Governance at Manulife.
 He is currently pursuing a PhD, focusing on the impact of global events on market sentiment, and is developing an extensive model for market prediction and risk management.
 Additionally, as a Graduate Instructor at the University of Colorado, he fosters innovation and growth in future leaders.
 His work consistently echoes his professional motto `Inspire Growth.`

 # Interests to show in About widget
 interests: